 3. Severe crowding

 When there is not enough room in the mouth for a permanent tooth or teeth.
-As a result, the permanent teeth may become crooked or stuck (impacted) in the bone.
+As a result, the permanent teeth may become crooked or stuck (impacted) in the jaw bone.
+If not addressed, severe crowding can lead to tooth extractions or extensive treatment in the future.

 4. Thumb sucking/tongue thrusting